tidepool-org/handbook/Operations Documents/Diversity and Sourcing Candidates.md

 # Why Diversity is Important

 A diverse team brings diverse perspectives, and diverse perspectives help us build better products and deliver on our mission more fully.
-D

 Diversity takes many forms: We are focused on building diabetes software, so certainly hiring people with a personal connection to diabetes is a big win.
 But people not living with diabetes also have great perspectives on building great software, building great processes and being a great company.
 Diversity also includes gender, race, ethnicity, sexual orientation, policitcal views and much more.
 By having a broad variety of perspectives we can build better software and a better company that meets the needs of the diverse population we serve.